diogovalentte/dr-slump-brasil/README.md

 ```sh
 python3 main.py
 ```
-6. You can also enable notifications to the a [Ntfy](https://ntfy.sh) topic by exporting the following environment variables:
+6. You can also enable notifications to a [Ntfy](https://ntfy.sh) topic by exporting the following environment variables.
+They'll notify when an episode is downloaded or an error occurs in the execution:
 ```sh
 export NTFY_DOMAIN=https://sub.domain.com
 export NTFY_TOPIC=topic_name